DevipriyaRamesh97/TinDog-website/README.md

 # TinDog-website
-This hproject improve  a bootstrap  knowledge how use this bootstrap those thing I learn this project
+This project improve  a bootstrap  knowledge how use this bootstrap those thing I learn this project